raspberrypilearning/gpio-music-box/en/step_5.md

-## Playing sounds at the press of a button
+## Play sounds at the press of a button

-You can have a look at the section below to see how a function can be called using a button push.
+To see how a function can be called using a button push, have a look at the section below.

 [[[rpi-python-function-calls-with-buttons]]]

-The function you want to call when the button is pressed is, for example, `drum.play()`.
+When the button is pushed, the program should call a function such as `drum.play()`.

-However, when using an event, such as a button push, to call a function, you don't use the brackets `()`.
+However, when you use an event (such as a button push) to call a function, you don't use brackets `()`.

-This is because you don't want the function to be called straight away, but rather be called only when the button is pushed.
-So in this case you just use `drum.play`.
+This is because the program must only call the function when the button is pushed, rather than straight away.
+So, in this case, you just use `drum.play`.

 --- task ---
-First set up one of your buttons, remembering to use the numbers for the pins **you** have used.
+First, set up one of your buttons.
+Remember to use the numbers for the GPIO pins that **you** have used, rather than the numbers in the example.

 --- code ---
 ---